 We all love to eat tasty and delicious food and this process of eating cooked food dates back to more than 10,000 years ago.
 But it is said that Neanderthals were among the first species who ate cooked food.
 Roman, Greece, Egyptian, Indian and Chinese civilizations had their own variety of food styles.
 Cooking and preserving the food for long journeys was considered to be a specialized task.
-But currently, due to food additives, we are not only able to prepare delicious food, but also are able to preserve flavour and texture during storage and transportation, and even protect our food from food-borne illness.
+But currently, due to food additives, we are not only able to prepare delicious food, but also are able to preserve flavor and texture during storage and transportation, and even protect our food from food-borne illness.
+MYORGANIZA Wet & Dry Erase Magnetic Blackboards for Fridge – 17”x12” Monthly Calendar Planner, Weekly Chore Chart For Kids, 9”x12” Blank Black Chalkboard watch the video.

 We would like you to imagine your food without flavours or additives.
 We’re sure it will be: